DeathReaper0965/Movie_ratings_prediction/README.md

 Movies(dataset M): https://archive.ics.uci.edu/ml/machine-learning-databases/movies-mld/data/main.html

-Used Levenshtein distance to match movie names in Kaggle Dataset with movies provided in other datasets Persisted the lavestein distance cutoff scores to 80(for better recommendations)
+Used Levenshtein distance to match movie names in Kaggle Dataset with movies provided in other datasets Persisted the levenshtein distance cutoff scores to 80(for better recommendations)

 ## Models Implemented:
 1. SVM for multiclass prediction